trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 <!-- TODO discuss reveal data channel -->

-Rollups maintain consensus by publishing the hash of their state to Tezos, which other nodes can use to verify the rollup.
+Rollups maintain consensus by publishing the hash of their state to Tezos, which other nodes can use to verify the rollup's behavior.
 The specific way that rollups publish their states and maintain consensus is beyond the scope of this tutorial.
 For more information about rollups and their consensus mechanism, see [Smart Optimistic Rollups](../../advanced-topics/smart-rollups/).